ThisTestUser/Docs/ClientStuff.md

 by stopping C03PacketPlayer packets, but that has been patched.
 In 1.9, this is no longer the case, rendering every mod that used this trick useless.

+###Does BlockHitting make you take less damage?

+Yes.
+Both in 1.8 and 1.9.
+However, it will only do so **only when implanted correctly**.
+This means that you must be able to block and run at full speed whenever a player is in range.
+You also need to make sure that the server acknowledges that you are blocking.
+If you can hit when you are blocking without releasing or modifing how mouse clicking is fired, you are already doing something wrong.
+If NoSlowdown works when you are blocking without any bypasses, you are also doing something wrong.

 ###What can Wurst's Killaura bypass?

 The truth, and only the truth, about Wurst's Killaura (this also applies for KillauraLegit)